JakubWinsche/JakubWinsche/README.md

-# Hi there 👋 I am Jakub
+# Hi sunt, 👋 ego sum, Jakub

 My pronouns are He/Him but I don't mind if you call me anything ☺